ethagnawl/rmuxinator/README.md

 - running commands in those windows

 Still TODO:
+- handle shell failures -- `tmux kill-window` was failing silently
 - create panes
 - set default cwd for project when creating the session (this is how tmuxinator works)
 - set default cwd for window
 - set cwd for pane
 - set pane layout
+- separate tmux arg construction and shell calls. the args can all be moved into structs and computed up front